ynput/OpenPype/website/docs/artist_hosts_maya.md

 #### Preparing scene

 Lets start with empty scene.
 First I'll pull in my favorite Buddha model.
-**Pype → Load...**, select model and right+click to pop up context menu.
+**OpenPype → Load...**, select model and right+click to pop up context menu.
 From there just click on **Reference (abc)**.

 Next, I want to be sure that I have same frame range as is set on shot I am working on.
-To do this just **Pype → Reset Frame Range**.
+To do this just **OpenPype → Reset Frame Range**.
 This should set Maya timeline to same values as they are set on shot in *Ftrack* for example.

 I have my time set, so lets create some animation.
 We'll turn Buddha model around for